fluencelabs/ETHDENVER-BUIDL-2022/README.md

 ## Challenges And Prices

-### Off-chain Integration of EVMs -- 10 bounties @ USDC 500.00 each
+### Off-chain Integration of EVMs -- 10 bounties @ USDC 500.00 each (5 bounties for in-person, 5 bounties for vritual submissions)

 As a warmup challenge, use Fluence and Aqua to capture mint and transfer data for an NFT or ERC20 token of your choice from Ethereum and at least one more EVM, e.g., Near, and store the results on a decentralized data solution of your choice such as IPFS, Filecoin, Ceramic, Textile or OrbitDB.

-### Best DApp Using Fluence And Aqua -- USDC 8,000.00
+### Best DApp Using Fluence And Aqua -- 2 x USDC 4,000.00 (1 bounty for in-person, 1 bounty for vritual submission)

 Use Fluence and Aqua to create decentralized DApps or eliminate centralized chokepoints from your DApp.
 For example, create and enable: